 Developing a growth strategy is the road map that guides the company’s focus and efforts.

 When companies have some success with their sales force, they often consider the next step to hire more people.
-This will increase the top-line revenue and grow the business, which will become increase bottom-line results.
+This will increase the top-line revenue and grow the business, which will result in increased bottom-line results.

 What expectations do companies have with an increased sales headcount strategy?